 - 1. A copy of the provider's social security card, - 2.
 A copy of the provider's completed Form W-4 if he or she is your household employee, - 3.
 A copy of the statement furnished by your employer if the provider is your employer's dependent care plan, or - 4.
-A letter or invoice from the provider if it shows the information.
+A recently printed letterhead or invoice that shows the provider's name, address, and taxpayer identification number.